kunigami/kunigami.github.io/blog/_posts/2013-04-28-the-algorithm-x-and-the-dancing-links.md

 {% endhighlight %}

+**Algorithm**

 With our data structures and syntax sugar iterators set, we're ready to implement our backtracking algorithm.

 The basic operation is the covering and uncovering of a column.
 The covering consists in removing that column and also all the rows from its row list (remember that a column can only be covered by exactly one row, so we can remove the other rows from the candidate list).

 {% highlight python %}

 class DancingLinks: